Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

 Under the exchangeability assumption, instead, the sequence $(z_1, \dots, z_n)$ is generated from a probability distribution that is exchangeable: for any permutation $\pi$ of the set $\{1, \dots, n\}$, the joint probability distribution of the permuted sequence $(z_{\pi(1)}, \dots, z_{\pi(n)})$ is the same as the distribution of the original sequence.
 In an identical way, the $n!$ different orderings are equally likely.
 It is possible to extend the definition of exchangeability to the case of an infinite sequence of variables: $z_1, z_2, \dots$ are exchangeable if $z_1, \dots, z_N$ are exchangeable for every $N$.

 Exchangeability implies that variables have the same distribution.
 On the other hand, exchangeable variables need not to be independent.
-It is immediately evident how the exchangeability assumption is much weaker than the randomness one.
+It is immediately evident how the exchangeability assumption is weaker than the randomness one.
 As we will see in Section~\ref{sec:online}, in the online setting the difference between the two assumptions almost disappears.
-For further discussion about exchangeability, including various definitions, a game-theoretic approach and a law of large numbers, refer to Section~3 of \cite{paper:tutorial}.
+For further discussions about exchangeability, including various definitions, a game-theoretic approach and a law of large numbers, refer to Section~3 of \cite{paper:tutorial}.

 The randomness assumption is a standard assumption in machine learning.
 Conformal prediction, however, usually requires only the sequence $(z_1, \dots, z_n)$ to be exchangeable.
-In addition, other models which do not require exchangeability can also use conformal prediction (Section~\ref{sec:compr}).
+In addition, other models which do not require exchangeability can also use conformal prediction (Section 3 of the Supplementary Material \citep{}).